tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 Steps #1 to #3 from above are executed as GitLab CI and therefore documented within GitLab.

 Step #4 is focussed on security and was not fully implemented yet.
 Its main objective is to check for regressions.
 That step is just the second step of a security check and monitoring chain as shown below.
-While some checks can be executed against the static artefacts (e.g. container images) other might require an up-and-running instance.
+While some checks can be executed against the static artifacts (e.g. container images) other might require an up-and-running instance.
 These are especially located in the third step below which is not yet implemented.

 ```mermaid
 flowchart TD